neondatabase/website/content/docs/introduction/usage-metrics.md

 | Enterprise | Unlimited |

 - When you reach your limit on the [Free Tier](/docs/introduction/plans#free-tier) or [Launch](/docs/introduction/plans#launch) plan, you cannot create additional projects.
 Instead, you can upgrade to the [Launch](/docs/introduction/plans#launch) or [Scale](/docs/introduction/plans#scale) plan, which offer allowances of 10 and 50 projects, respectively.
 - Extra projects are available with the [Scale](/docs/introduction/plans#scale) plan in increments of 10.
 If you use more than 50 projects, you are automatically billed for an extra package of 10 projects for the price stated on our [pricing](https://neon.tech/pricing) page.
 For example, if you use 51 projects, you are billed for a package of 10 projects.
 If you use 61 projects, you are billed for two packages of 10 projects, and so on.
+- There is a soft compute size limit of 7 vCPU.
+For computes with 8 vCPU, please contact [Support](/docs/introduction/support).

 <NeedHelp/>